6 Signs That it’s Time to Remodel Your Bathroom

 The biggest mistake you can make is painting over the mold without addressing what is causing it.
 In fact, That Mold Lady warns that you only have about 24 to 48 hours after water damage before mold becomes a problem for you again.
 In a room that is constantly vulnerable to water, you need to act fast.

 The likely and most common culprit is poor ventilation.
 You or a professional will need to check out your bathroom’s ventilation before updates to ensure it is the problem and the problems are fixed.
 This way, you won’t have to start all over again real soon.

-3. Fixture issues
+3. Bathroom fixture issues

 The fixtures in your bathroom are what keep your day running smoothly.
 If you’re experiencing fixture issues — like a drippy faucet, regularly backed up sink or toilet, and rusty hardware — it’s time for an update.

 No one should have to endure faulty fixtures and hardware, especially if it disrupts your day and holds you back from all the things you love.
 Setting aside the time to update all your bathroom problems saves you tons of time in the future.